Row concave Shape Decorative svg added to bottom

 • Out-of-state competition or trips

-• An individual’s personal projects or pursuits (grants must be submitted by an organization, school, club, or team)
+• An individual’s personal projects (grants must be submitted by an organization, school, club, or team)

 NCW Foundation for Youth Grant Application